Outbreak of Potentially Deadly Amatoxin Poisoning Linked to the Consumption of Wild, Foraged Mushrooms

 A group of visitors exploring the Soquel demonstration state forest

-• Restore and enhance the natural resources within the forest, including watershed protection.
+• Restore and enhance the natural resources within the forest, including watershed protection and aquatic species habitat enhancement.

 • Provide public recreational uses that are consistent with protection of SDSF.